My 5-year-old talked a lot.

 But I still wanted it.
 So I called the district office to inquire about options for other Spanish language programs.

-I was told there might be space at Harvey Scott, on NE 68th and Prescott, and I should try a hardship petition (different from the petition process, below), one way a family can get into a focus school without winning a spot through the lottery.
+I was told there might be space at Harvey Scott, on NE 68th and Prescott, and I should try a hardship petition, one way a family can get into a focus school without winning a spot through the lottery.
 My hardship petition was successful, and my son started at Harvey Scott’s Spanish immersion as a 5-year-old.

 But he struggled from the beginning.
 He had tantrums at drop off and struggled with handwriting.
 We later learned he had a fine-motor delay.